 4. All awards will be presented at a Prize-winners concert.

-1. Most trophies are floating trophies and must be returned by the closing date of new entries for the following year.
+1. Most trophies are floating trophies and must be returned by 30 November.

 AMENDMENT OF RULES

 Notwithstanding any of the abovementioned rules, the Eisteddfod Committee reserves the right to amend any rule if so dictated by any situation that might arise.
 These amendments will be circulated by email to all affected parties.